A substandard candle: the low-$\nu$ method at few-GeV neutrino energies: Models and simulations

 In this work, the GiBUU~\cite{Buss:2011mx}, NEUT~\cite{Hayato:2002sd,Hayato:2009,Hayato:2021heg}, NuWro~\cite{Golan:2012wx,Golan2012nuwro} and GENIE~\cite{Andreopoulos:2009rq, Andreopoulos:2015wxa} neutrino interaction event generators are used with NUISANCE~\cite{Stowell:2016jfr}, which processes generator predictions in a common event framework.
 Within GENIE, five different model configurations are considered.
-In general, we select generators and models that have fundamental differences critical to the low \qz region used in the \lownu method; for instance GiBUU's sophisticated hadron transport model is significantly different to the commonly used Salcedo-Oset semi-classical cascade~\cite{Salcedo:1987md,Oset:1987re}, which critically impacts the observable energy transfer in the detector after FSI have taken place.
+In general, we select generators and models that have fundamental differences critical to the low \qz region used in the \lownu method which represent state-of-the-art implementations of nuclear theory calculations and/or are widely used by ongoing or upcoming experiments.
+For instance, GiBUU's sophisticated hadron transport model is significantly different to the commonly used Salcedo-Oset semi-classical cascade~\cite{Salcedo:1987md,Oset:1987re}, which critically impacts the observable energy transfer in the detector after FSI have taken place.
 We also compare state-of-the-art models, such as SuSAv2 and CRPA, to the historically commonly used GENIEv2, which has simpler 1p1h, 2p2h and nuclear models.
-For few-GeV experiments, particularly, DUNE, MINERvA and NOvA, the transition region between single pion production and deep inelastic scattering (DIS)---sometimes referred to as ``shallow inelastic scattering'' (SIS)---is a significant interaction channel, and we select generators with different treatments of the process.
+For few-GeV experiments like DUNE, MINERvA and NOvA, the transition region between single pion production and deep inelastic scattering (DIS)---sometimes referred to as ``shallow inelastic scattering'' (SIS)---is a significant interaction channel, and we select generators with different treatments of the process.
 However, all generators interface to PYTHIA~\cite{SJOSTRAND199474,Sjostrand:2006za} for high energy interactions, although the PYTHIA version and implementation details differ.
 Furthermore, the generators' neutrino-nucleon interaction are generally tuned to similar light-target data for CCQE and CC$1\pi$ interactions, leading the neutrino-nucleon cross-section to be similar in neutrino energy.
 An outline of each model is given below.